noahisfloating/hello-world/README.md

 # hello-world
-This is my first GitHub repository.
+This is my GitHub repository.
-I'm studying Java for 1 year.